 - I filled out the registration form but I did not receive the activation email.

 - I have to reset my password every time I log in.

 - I can’t access the multiplayer server when playing in the Reading Eggspress Stadium.

 - Who do I call if I need technical help?

 What is the difference between Reading Eggs and Reading Eggspress?

-Reading Eggspress builds reading and comprehension skills for children in grades 1-6 (7-13 year olds).
+Reading Eggspress builds reading and comprehension skills for children aged 7 to 13.